NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-security/scim-setup.md

 {{<tutorial-prereqs>}}

-- In Cloudflare, [Super Administrator](/fundamentals/setup/manage-members/roles/) access on the account that maintains [your SSO](/cloudflare-one/applications/configure-apps/dash-sso-apps/).
+- In Khulnasoft, [Super Administrator](/fundamentals/setup/manage-members/roles/) access on the account that maintains [your SSO](/cloudflare-one/applications/configure-apps/dash-sso-apps/).
 - In Okta, access to the `Create groups` and `Manage applications` [permissions](https://help.okta.com/en-us/Content/Topics/Security/custom-admin-role/about-role-permissions.htm).

 {{</tutorial-prereqs>}}